andreasdominik/Susi/docs/src/pages/components.md

 Available voices can be tested here: https://cloud.google.com/text-to-speech.

 #### Mozilla
+Mozilla's Deep Voice is not yet implemented.

 #### IBM Cloud TTS
-The connectot to the IBM Clouds text-to-speech service is alrady included in the distribution.
-It canbe selected by uncommenting the respective line for the binary in the `[tts]`-section of the configuration file 'susi.toml'.
+The connector to the IBM Clouds text-to-speech service is alrady included in the distribution.
+It can be selected by uncommenting the respective line for the binary in the `[tts]`-section of the configuration file 'susi.toml'.

-Steps necessary to get access to the Service:
-* acticate the text-to-speech in the IBM cloud
-* download the credentials file for text to speech
-* save the credentials file (e.g. as `/opt/Susi/ApplicationData/IBMcloud/ibm-tts-credentials.env`)
-* configure the full path to the file in the ibm_cloud section of 'susi.toml'.
-* configure the name of the preferred voice in the ibm_cloud section of 'susi.toml'.

 Please notice, that there are different credentials for STT and TTS.